-- The amounts shown in this column represent the aggregate grant date fair value of time-vested restricted shares and performance shares granted to our named executive officers in the applicable fiscal year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-The assumptions made in the valuation of stock awards are discussed in Note 17 (Stock Incentive Compensation and Employee Benefit Plans) of our 2016 Form 10-K. These values do not represent the actual value the recipient will or has received from the award.
-The terms of our time-vested restricted shares and performance shares are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Long-Term Equity-Based Incentives" and the maximum value as of the grant date of performance share saved and the maximum value as of the grant date of performance share are discussed.
-Awards Table" below. - The amounts shown in this column represent the actual amounts of the performance-based annual incentive bonuses paid to each named executive officer for the applicable fiscal year.
-The details of the payment of the performance-based annual incentive bonuses are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Performance-Based Annual Incentive Bonus." - (3) See the All Other Compensation Table below for information on the amounts included in the All Other Compensation column for 2016. - Mr. Qutub has served as our Executive Vice President and Chief Financial Officer since August 8, 2016.
-Mr. Kelly served as our Chief Financial Officer until August 8, 2016 and as our Executive Vice President and Chief Operating Officer until September 15, 2016. - Payments made to Mr. Branagan in pounds sterling have been converted into U.S. dollars at the average daily exchange rate of 1.36, 1.53 and 1.65 for the years ended December 31, 2016, 2015 and 2014, respectively.
+The amounts shown in this column represent the aggregate grant date fair value of time-vested restricted shares and performance shares granted to our named executive officers in the applicable fiscal year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+The assumptions made in the valuation of stock awards are discussed in Note 17 (Stock Incentive Compensation and Employee Benefit Plans) of our 2016 Form 10-K. These values do not represent the actual value the recipient will or has (1) received from the award.
+The terms of our time-vested restricted shares and performance shares are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Long-Term Equity-Based Incentives" and the maximum value as of the grant date of performance share awards made in 2016 is included in the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" below.

+(2) The amounts shown in this column represent the actual amounts of the performance-based annual incentive bonuses paid to each named executive officer for the applicable fiscal year.
+The details of the payment of the performance-based annual incentive bonuses are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Performance-Based Annual Incentive Bonus."

+See the All Other Compensation Table below for information on the amounts included in the All Other Compensation column for 2016.
+(3)

+Mr. Qutub has served as our Executive Vice President and Chief Financial Officer since August 8, 2016.
+Mr. Kelly served as our Chief Financial Officer until August 8, 2016 and as our Executive Vice President and Chief Operating Officer until September 15, 2016.
+(4)

+(5) Payments made to Mr. Branagan in pounds sterling have been converted into U.S. dollars at the average daily exchange rate of 1.36, 1.53 and 1.65 for the years ended December 31, 2016, 2015 and 2014, respectively.
 Payments made to Mr. Curtis in 2014 in pounds sterling have been converted into U.S. dollars at the average daily exchange rate of 1.65 for the year ended December 31, 2014.